 BLX utilizes specialized optimization software to evaluate the potential earnings benefit of incorporating open-market securities into the escrow portfolio.
 In addition to evaluating the cost and cashflow efficiency differences between permitted open-market securities and SLGS, the system generates reports which BLX can link to real-time pricing sources for purposes of monitoring expected portfolio costs.
 In addition, BLX team members consult with financing team members regarding the timing of economic data releases, Treasury financing activities, and Federal Reserve open market operations that may affect market conditions, dealer availability, and the open-market security bidding process.
 To conduct the competitive procurement process, BLX utilizes BLXBID™, a proprietary web-based bidding platform.
 Each bid submitted via BLXBid is electronically “sealed” and known only to the bidder until the auction is closed.
 During the auction period, clients and financing team members are able to view the number of bids received in real time.
 Upon completion, the bids are automatically tabulated and presented to BLX and the client for review.
 Moreover, BLXBid provides clients with ongoing on-line access to their transaction records ensuring more efficient record-keeping and compliance.
 In connection with the procurement process, BLX provides a bidding agent certificate and disseminates information relating to the escrow transaction which includes: a copy of the final term sheet, a summary of all bids received, a copy of the winning portfolio details and evidence of cashflow sufficiency, and an executed security provider certificate.

 If you are looking for peace of mind, look no further than BLX.
-You deserve nothing less than significant expertise and market experience, a proven track record and a strong client history.
 Let BLX help you with your next advance refunding escrow.